The 6 Things in a House Payment (and how to save money)

 I finally learned how to make sense of them.

-Here's the 6 parts of a house payment (and how knowing this can help you save money).
+Here's the 6 things in a monthly house payment (and how you can save money).

 Hope it's useful.